wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Assign contact requests to different staff members
 * Easy to use contact form builder
 <BR>
-= vCita contact form is now available in the following Languages: =
+= Translations=
+vCita is fully translated to:

 * English
 * Spanish
+* French
-* Franch
+* Portuguese
 * Polish
 * Hebrew

 Don't see your language here?
-You can manually change the contact form labels, buttons and other texts to your language.
+You can manually change the contact form labels, buttons and other texts to show in your language!
 <BR>

 = vCita Contact Form plugin connects your WordPress site with vCita providing more than just a web contact form: =